chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 A dataset comprising cells of the human embryo provides a more extreme example.
 In this case, the most precise accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for "native cell".

-#### Gene Annotation

-cellxgene requires ENSEMBL gene identifiers to ensure that all datasets it stores measure the same features and can therefore be integrated.

 ### Required Ontologies